alanng10/class-lang/Docue/Article/Sande/a.md

 1 derived class is StructTypeName.
 StructTypeName represents struct type name.
 StructTypeName has syntax that starts with ClassName, followed by StructName.
+Struct vars, glob vars and local vars that are declared with StructTypeName hold ref that memory index of struct any.
 1 derived class is ValueStructTypeName.
 ValueStructTypename represents value struct type name.
 ValueStructTypeName has syntax that starts with "value" index word, followed by Type of class TypeName.